ItaloBorrelli/AlphaGrid/CONTRIBUTING.md

 }; f'
 ```

+This can be used as `git cm "Commit message"`.

 ## Pull Requests

 ## Reporting Bugs/Feature Requests

 ## Questions or Concerns

-Feel free to reach out if you have any questions or concerns regarding the contribution process.
+Feel free to reach out if you have any questions or concerns regarding the
+contribution process.